-Research and development expenses for the three months ended September 30, 2021 were \$12.5 million, compared to \$4.7 million for the three months ended September 30, 2020.
-The increase of \$7.8 million was primarily due to increased spending in (i) advancing the clinical study of our lead product candidate OP-1250 and the associated contract manufacturing costs, (ii) other nonclinical research and discovery program costs, and (iii) personnel-related costs due to increased headcount, and an increase in the non-cash stock-based compensation of \$2.0 million recognized during the three months ended September 30, 2021.
+Research and development expenses for the three months ended September 30, 2022 were \$17.6 million, compared to \$12.5 million for the three months ended September 30, 2021.
+The increase of \$5.1 million was primarily due to increased spending in (i) advancing the clinical study for our lead product candidate OP-1250 and the associated contract manufacturing costs, (ii) other nonclinical research and discovery program costs, and (iii) personnel-related costs due to increased headcount, including non-cash stock-based compensation expenses increase of \$0.4 million.